Coordinate and deliver the pilot of the program in Barbados and Belize and provide coaching to the participating teachers.

 Barbados and Belize were selected from among the 7 Caribbean countries that are part of the regional ‘Code Caribbean: Promoting STEAM for Innovation in the Caribbean’ initiative.

 The methodology consists of a pilot program that will train a pool of teachers in the education system in computer science, exposing them early on to technology coupled with socio-emotional and entrepreneurial skills.
-Additionally, the project seeks to create deeper ties between the Ministries of Education and the private sector to ensure that chosen areas are aligned with job opportunities and demonstrate an adequate approach in primary and secondary education to address the needs of disadvantaged youth.
+Additionally, the project seeks to create deeper ties between the Ministries of Education and the private sector to ensure that chosen areas are aligned with job opportunities and demonstrate a promising approach in primary and secondary education to address the needs of disadvantaged youth.

 Expand technological skills that are key to innovation and diversification in primary and secondary schools to enhance the future employability and/or readiness for continued education of youth aged 11-13 in Barbados and Belize.